House Majority Leader

 K. Joseph Shekarchi (D) has served the residents of District 23 in Warwick since first being elected in November 2012.
 He was chairman of the House Labor Committee until his Democratic colleagues elected him as the House Majority Leader in November 2016.

-In 2017, he sponsored a new job-creation law eliminating needless delays in the regulatory process for developments and subdivisions.
-He also sponsored a successful bill expanding the state Victims’ Compensation Fund to help children who witness homicide or domestic violence.
-AAA New England honored him with its 2017 Traffic Safety Leadership Award for new laws he sponsored requiring children under 2 to ride in rear-facing car seats and establishing a brief class for the parents of new teen drivers.
+His 2018 legislation created laws requiring health insurers to cover mastectomies without copays or deductibles, and prohibiting them from not covering any off-label drug used for the treatment of disabling or life-threatening chronic disease as part of their prescription drug coverage.
+Legislation he introduced expanded the state Victims’ Compensation Fund to help children who witness homicide or domestic violence.
+AAA New England honored him with its 2017 Traffic Safety Leadership Award for laws he sponsored requiring children under 2 to ride in rear-facing car seats and establishing a brief class for the parents of new teen drivers.

-Leader Shekarchi has been a leader in protecting animals, sponsoring the law that gave the R.I.
+Leader Shekarchi has been a leader in protecting animals, receiving the Golden Paw Award from Animal Rescue Rhode Island in 2018 for his advocacy.
+He sponsored the law that gave the R.I.
 Society for the Prevention of Cruelty to Animals custody of seized dogs, and another that makes individuals guilty of animal abuse responsible for the cost of care of those animals by the RISPCA.
+A law he sponsored in 2018 prohibits the sale or transfer of unweaned puppies.
 He also authored a law banning possession of shark fins.

 He is a graduate of Mount St. Charles Academy, Class of 1980, and graduated from Suffolk University in 1984.
 He returned to Suffolk to earn his law degree in 1990.
-In addition to his duties as a legislator, Representative Shekarchi is an attorney at the Shekarchi Law Office.
-He has been the legal counsel to the Warwick Housing Authority for 16 years and was a former Warwick solicitor.
+In addition to his duties as a legislator, Leader Shekarchi is an attorney at the Shekarchi Law Office.
+He has been the legal counsel to the Warwick Housing Authority for over 20 years and is a former Warwick solicitor.

 State House, Room 323